Riyazpasha0209/Jarvis_Assistant/README.md

 ---

 ## Project Structure
-- Ensure all files are located in the `Smart_Assistant` directory.
+- Ensure all files are located in the `Jarvis_Assistant` directory.
-- It is recommended to create a virtual environment for the project (optional but preferred).
 - Create a `.env` file to store your API key.
 Copy the last line from the `.gitignore` file into the `.env` file and replace `REPLACE_WITH_YOUR_API_KEY` with your actual API key.

 ---